 Kennet Valley Thoroughbreds (KVT) is a pioneer of professional racehorse syndication management in the UK.
-We manage single horse, flat racing partnerships with 16 shares at an initial cost of between £7,250 to £9,350 per share.
+We manage single horse, flat racing partnerships with 16 shares at an initial cost of about £7,000.

-Founded in 1988 by Nick Robinson we have had regular success over many years with a small, select number of horses, sending out in total 163 winners and over £4 million in prize money, including winners at Royal Ascot and Glorious Goodwood.
-Since 2013 the business was restructured with Sam Hoskins, Luke Lillingston, and father and son, Peter and Piers Winkworth acquiring it.
+Founded in 1988 by Nick Robinson we have had regular success over many years with a small, select number of horses, sending out over 171 winners and well over £4 million in prize money, including winners at Royal Ascot and Glorious Goodwood.
+In 2013 the business was restructured with Sam Hoskins, Luke Lillingston, and father and son, Peter and Piers Winkworth acquiring it.
 This dynamic young team will go the extra mile to reach the winners enclosure at the biggest meetings and give partners the best possible experience.

 We aim to provide our discerning partners with a taste of the thrill of racehorse ownership, success on the track and the opportunity to socialise… all at an affordable cost.